-I am very proud to be the Headteacher at this amazing school, supported by a highly skilled and dedicated team of teachers and support staff.
+I am very proud to be the Acting Headteacher at this amazing school, supported by a highly skilled and dedicated team of teachers and support staff.
 The school is a one form entry primary with 210 children between 4-11 years old.

 The staff at Kew Riverside have high expectations of all the children, and would like them to leave school as confident, polite and independent young people, with the appropriate skills, values and learning to become successful in whatever their eventual career paths will be.
 We are very proud of the children who attend Kew Riverside and all of their achievements, across all areas of school life and beyond.

 Our school is dedicated to providing the best possible education for every pupil in a stimulating and safe environment.
 We follow a rich curriculum and aim to make learning exciting and engaging by including lots of skills-based learning within our lessons.